dpnm-ni/ni-sfc-path-module-public/README.md

 Required data to create SFC is defined in SFCInfo model that is JSON format data.
 The SFCInfo model consits of 4 data as follows.

-- sfc_name: a name of SFC identified by OpenStack
+- **sfc_name**: a name of SFC identified by OpenStack
-- sfc_prefix: a prefix to identify instances which can be components of an SFC from OpenStack
+- **sfc_prefix**: a prefix to identify instances which can be components of an SFC from OpenStack
-- sfc_vnfs: a string array including a flow classifier name and name of each VNF instance in order
+- **sfc_vnfs**: a string array including a flow classifier name and name of each VNF instance in order
-- sfcr_name: a name of flow classifier identified by OpenStack
+- **sfcr_name**: a name of flow classifier identified by OpenStack

-For example, if an SFC request includes SFCInfo data as follows, this module identifies an instance of which name is test-client as a flow classifier and VNF instances of which name starts with test-firewall and test-dpi to create an SFC.
+For example, if an SFC request includes SFCInfo data as follows, this module identifies an instance of which name is *test-client* as a flow classifier and VNF instances of which name starts with *test-firewall* and *test-dpi* to create an SFC.

 ```
     {